Tristan Schoolkate

 Tristan Schoolkate (born 26 February 2001) is an Australian professional tennis player.
 He has a career high ATP singles ranking of world No. 95 achieved on 15 September 2025 and a doubles ranking of No. 120 achieved on 27 January 2025.

 Personal life

 Schoolkate began playing tennis at age four and was initially coached by his father, who was a tennis coach at Claremont Lawn Tennis Club.
+His grandparents are from the Netherlands.

 In August 2015, he represented Australia at the ITF World Junior Tennis Finals in Prostejov, Czech Republic.

 Career

 2019–2020: Beginnings and first ITF titles

 Schoolkate made his ITF Men's World Tennis Tour main draw debut in Darwin in September 2019 and his ATP Challenger Tour main draw debut in October 2019 in Traralgon.

 2021: ATP Tour debut

 In January 2021, Schoolkate made the second round of the 2021 Australian Open – Men's singles qualifying, losing to Bernard Tomic.

 He made his ATP Tour debut at the 2021 Great Ocean Road Open after receiving a wildcard into the main draw.
 He lost in straight sets to Botic van de Zandschulp.

 In September 2021, Schoolkate won his first ITF singles title in Plaisir, France.

 In October 2021, he won his first ITF doubles title.